 The following classification of the effects of medications during pregnancy is used:

-Therefore, medications are deemed to be more safe when additional research supporting safety in humans is available.
+Therefore, medications are deemed to be safer when additional research supporting safety in humans is available.
 However, an individual’s risk with the use of any drug may still result in unacceptable consequences.

 Insomnia